 Browse Complete Map of Oxford City Centre

 Full of awe-inspiring attractions, Oxford City Centre provides an amazing day out for families, group of friends and every tourist.
 If you are looking for true Oxford experience but don’t know how to get the comprehensive information then browse the Map of Oxford City Centre that will guide you about the must-visit destinations in this alluring city.
-You can look for the detailed locations of the fascinating ancient college, museums, hotels, university buildings, church and tranquil gardens situated in the city centre of Oxford.
+You can look for the detailed locations of the fascinating ancient college, museums, hotels, university buildings, church and tranquil gardens situated in the city center of Oxford.

 Vibrant modern lifestyle, pictorial architecture, old tradition and interesting past of Oxford city and university can be explored by visiting the must-see sight.
-Here we provide you the complete Oxford City Centre Map along with the list of world-famous places that makes it the ideal tourist destination.
+Here we provide you the complete Oxford City Centre Map along with the list of world-famous places that make it the ideal tourist destination.

-Stunning neo-Gothic building located on Parks Road, Oxford University Museum of Natural History (O.U.M.N.H) was reopened in year 2014 after impressive renewal.
+Stunning neo-Gothic building located on Parks Road, Oxford University Museum of Natural History (O.U.M.N.H) was reopened in the year 2014 after impressive renewal.
 Founded in 1860, this museum houses the internationally momentous university’s collection of geological, entomological, mineralogical and zoological specimens.
-One of the significant current displays includes the remains of the now extinct Alice’s Dodo bird that provide learning about awesome natural world.
+One of the significant current displays includes the remains of the now extinct Alice’s Dodo bird that provide learning about the awesome natural world.

 Founded in 1683 home to University’s collection of art and archaeology Ashmolean Museum is not only UK’s first public museum but oldest university museum in the world that provides free entry.
 Located on Beaumont Street, this museum houses the famous rich collection ranging from archaeological findings, Pre-Raphaelite paintings, classical sculpture from Rome and Greece, Raphael drawings, greatest Chinese art collection in the Western world to Egyptian mummies.

 History of Oxford University Press (OUP) one of the world’s largest university presses can be discovered by visiting at its renowned museum.
-Small museum at OUP shows the growth of this press by displaying historic books such as Bibles, prayer books, documents and various printing equipment of Oxford University Press from 17th, 18th and 19th century.
+A small museum at OUP shows the growth of this press by displaying historic books such as Bibles, prayer books, documents and various printing equipment of Oxford University Press from 17th, 18th and 19th century.

 Most celebrated Bodleian Library forms UK’s largest University library system and considered as Britain’s second biggest library.
-Dating back to 1602, this library has been used in various popular films such as Inspector Morse “The Dead of Jericho”, Harry Potter series and many more.
+Dating back to 1602, this library has been used in various popular films such as Inspector Morse “The Dead of Jericho”, Harry Potter series and much more.

 Oldest botanic garden in the UK, Oxford Botanic Garden was founded in 1621 and contains more than 8000 different plant species.
 It is traditional 17th century walled garden that consists of three sections and today well known as Oxford City’s contemporary garden at the heart of University.
 Visitors can get the long lasting peace by visiting here at any time because it is open throughout the year.

 Embellished with beautiful interior and reflecting the perfect combination of comfort and style, Oxford City Centre hotels offers luxurious accommodation that suits the need and budget of visitors.
-From budget, deluxe to 5 stars rated hotels, there are numbers of options for travelers well known for providing warm hospitality to guest.
-Macdonald Randolph, Tower House, Old Parsonage, Mercure Oxford Eastgate, Malmaison, Ethos, Old Bank, Euro Bar and Hotel are top ranked hotels in Oxford.
+From budget, deluxe to 5 stars rated hotels, there are numbers of options for travelers well known for providing warm hospitality to the guest.
+Macdonald Randolph, Tower House, Old Parsonage, Mercure Oxford Eastgate, Malmaison, Ethos, Old Bank, Euro Bar, and Hotel are top ranked hotels in Oxford.

 Hertford Bridge is also known as the Bridge of Sighs because of its similarity with Venice’s famous bridge.
 The bridge was designed by Sir Thomas Jackson between 1913 and 1914 to connect two parts of Hertford College over New College.
 It is well known as popular photography location where tourists can capture the memorable photographs.

-Located right in the heart of city, Covered Market welcomes the visitors with wide range of vibrant colors offering them an awesome opportunity to showcase local crafts, drink and food.
+Located right in the heart of the city, Covered Market welcomes the visitors with the wide range of vibrant colors offering them an awesome opportunity to showcase local crafts, drink, and food.
 Dating back to 1770s, the market can be accessed either through Golden Cross in Cornmarket Street, High Street or Market Street.
-Home to more than 40 traders selling an appealing variety of goods such as fashion, jewelry, food, leather goods, clothing, watches and lots more thing, this market becomes not-to-miss place in Oxford.
+Home to more than 40 traders selling an appealing variety of goods such as fashion, jewelry, food, leather goods, clothing, watches and lots more thing, this market becomes a not-to-miss place in Oxford.